-As described in "Policy" on page 5, not all attributes of LUNs are capable of being discovered automatically.
-You can use the annotation service to manually attach such attributes to storage.
+As described in "Policy" on page 6, not all attributes of LUNs are capable of being discovered automatically.
+You can use the annotation service, provided in the VEA graphical user interface, to manually attach such attributes to storage.
 An example of using attached attributes is shown in "Example Usage of Attached Attributes," where the templates can use the value of the Building attribute to provide the availability capability of mirroring volumes between different locations at a site.